jhnplotim/leben-in-deutschland-python/README.md

 Start django + celery via heroku by running (without heroku) heroku local

+NOTE: In order to run heroku local without port issues on a Macbook, please update the Procfile web dyno as follows:
+web: gunicorn --bind 0.0.0.0:8000 lifeingermany.wsgi --log-file -

 OR

 Without heroku, you can start each of them individually in two separate steps